-DESCRIPTION ROLE OF TRUST BOARD DELI EGATION OF AUTHO RITY TO REPORT/ADVICE REQUIRED Chairman Chief Executive Directors where legal advice has not been obtained).
-Accounts for all cases above £1,000.
-9. INSURANCE ARRANGEMENTS Approves insurance arrangements.
-Reports to Board on potential insurable risks and associated costs Director of Finance - to obtain quotations for insurance cover. - to present an annual report to the Audit Committee 10.
-MANAGEMENT OF LAND AND BUILDINGS Approves the general policy in respect of acquisition, sale, exchange or reservation of land and buildings Authorises the sale and purchase of land within delegated limits by the Secretary of State Approves acquisition or disposal of land or the granting or taking of a lease with payments over the life of the lease over £1m Approves arrangements in conjunction with the Chief Executive, for granting/taking a lease of property up to £1m over the period of the lease- Approves arrangements in conjunction with the Chairman, for granting/taking a lease of property in excess £100,000 up to £250,000 over the period of the lease Ensures that there is adequate appraisal and approval process for determining capital expenditure priorities and the effect that each has on plans Responsible for the management of capital schemes and for Director of Finance, in conjunction with the Chief Executive and/or Chief Operating Officer, is authorised to grant or take up a lease of property up to £100,000 over the period of the lease.
-The Finance and Investment Committee to approve business cases up to £1m.
-Director of Finance - to advise the Board through the submission of reports. -to be responsible for the day to day management Must obtain advice of District Valuer on all property transactions In accordance with o SHA's delegated limits and procedures approval of SOC, OBC and FBC to be obtained.
+DESCRIPTION ROLE OF TRUST BOARD DELEGATION OF AUTHORITY TO REPORT/ADVICE REQUIRED Chairman Chief Executive Directors accordance with the Budget Holder's Manual as revised from time to time up to £100,000.
+Director of Finance and Performance to report budget virements of over £100,000 to the Finance & Investment Committee 13.
+INSURANCE ARRANGEMENTS Approves insurance arrangements.
+Reports to Board on potential insurable risks and associated costs Director of Finance and Performance - to obtain quotations for insurance cover to present an annual report to the Audit Committee 14.
+MANAGEMENT OF LAND AND BUILDINGS Approves the general policy in respect of acquisition, sale, exchange or reservation of land and buildings Authorises the sale and purchase of land within delegated limits by the Secretary of State Approves acquisition or disposal of land or the granting or taking of a lease Approves arrangements in conjunction with the Chairman, for granting/taking a lease of property over £2m over the period of the lease Ensures that there is adequate appraisal and approval process for determining capital Director of Finance and Performance, in conjunction with the Chief Executive and/or Chief Operating Officer, is authorised to grant or take up a lease of property up to £100,000 over the period of the lease.
+Director of Support Services Must obtain advice of District Valuer on all property transactions In accordance with delegated limits and procedures approval of SOC, OBC and FBC to be obtained.